aiokr/Tripper-Press/source/about.md

 ## 关于我

-🏳‍🌈 GAY, 📷 Photographer, always as a stydent.
+🏳‍🌈 GAY, 📷 Photographer, always as a student.

 > Always believe that something wonderful is about to happen.